 Notices to attend, give information or produce documents or items are issued under section 130 of the Agvet Code.
-They will require you to do one or more of the following:

 Under section 130 of the Agvet Code, the APVMA has certain obligations when issuing a notice to attend, give information or produce:

 - We must serve you with the notice

 - The notice must be signed by the APVMA Chief Executive Officer

 - the notice must specify a timeframe with which you must comply

 - If the notice requests that you attend in person, it must include the location and advise that you may be accompanied by a lawyer